How AI can advance a skills-first labor market

 AI plays a role on both sides of the labor market

 For STARs supplying talent, AI can expand visibility into opportunities, highlight transferable skills, and recommend tailored pathways to higher-wage work.
-It can also serve as a “co-pilot” to help workers learn faster (skills velocity) and adapt more easily to new demands (skills agility).
+It can also serve as a “co-pilot” to help workers learn faster (increase skills velocity) and adapt more easily to new demands (increase skills agility).

 For employers in demand of talent, AI can make it easier to assess skills at scale, improve candidate-job fit, and shorten time-to-hire.
 That means better matches, higher retention, and stronger, more diverse talent pipelines.